Chris Javier: Collegiate career

 Javier played his entire five-year collegiate career for the UE Red Warriors in the University Athletic Association of the Philippines.
 He posted career averages of 7.1 points and 5.1 rebounds in 22.6 minutes, playing a total of 68 games.

 He started turning heads during his sophomore year after averaging 10.6 points and 6.9 rebounds, an improvement from his rookie numbers of 4.6 points and 4.6 rebounds per game.
 In the same season, he hit back-to-back game winners — first against UP and then against five-peat seeking Ateneo de Manila.
 In his final season with the team, he averaged 11.2 points (second on the team), and a team-leading 6.6 rebounds and 1.5 blocks.
 His 1.5 blocks was also the second-highest average in the entire league.

 PBA D-League

 Javier had an impressive stint with the Racal Tile Masters in the PBA D-League.

 Professional career

 Javier was drafted fifth overall in the 2016 PBA draft by the Star Hotshots.

 On September 10, 2017, Javier, along with Allein Maliksi, was traded to the Blackwater Elite for Kyle Pascual and Riego Gamalinda.

 On September 18, 2020, he signed with the TNT KaTropa.
 He also had a stint with the team's affiliate 3x3 team, the TNT Tropang Giga, during the 2021 PBA 3x3 season.

 On June 3, 2022, he signed with the NorthPort Batang Pier.
 Several months later, he, Renzo Subido, and John Apacible were waived when the team traded for Arvin Tolentino, Jeff Chan, Prince Caperal, and Kent Salado.

 After leaving the PBA, he had a stint in the PSL.
-He then played in the MPBL for the San Juan Knights and the Bicolandia Oragons.
+He then played in the MPBL for the San Juan Knights, Bicolandia Oragons and the Bataan Risers.